yes, it's part of the

 Acuity Marketing Communications has been named one of middle Tennessee's top web development teams for the sixth year running by the Nashville Business Journal

-Acuity Marketing Communications has been named one of middle Tennessee's top web development teams for the sixth year running by the Nashville Business Journal as part of its annual survey of midstate web business.
+AcuWeb has been recognized by the Nashville Business Journal as one of middle Tennessee's top web development teams for six years running, during the period when the NBJ was conducting an annual survey of midstate web business.
 The survey ranked web development firms by the number of full-time employees dedicated to web development.

-Acuity was the most long-lived web development firm on the NBJ list, having been established in 1988.
-The list was published in the weekly business newspaper and also appears in the Nashville Business Journal's 2009 Book of Lists.
-Acuity Marketing Communications thanks the Nashville Business Journal for recognizing our staff and our work in this important survey.
+AcuWeb was the most long-lived web development firm on the NBJ list, having been established in 1988, and appeared in the Nashville Business Journal's Book of Lists for the years 2004, 2005, 2006, 2007, 2008 and 2009.
+(The Nashville Business Journal discontinued its survey of web development firms after 2009.)
+AcuWeb thanks the Nashville Business Journal for recognizing our staff and our work.

-Acuity's work has been honored by the American Advertising Association's Nashville Chapter with three of its prestigious ADDY awards.
+AcuWeb's work has been honored by the American Advertising Federation's Nashville Chapter with three of its prestigious ADDY awards.

 Our work on behalf of ParkTrust Development of Murfreesboro received a Gold ADDY in the Collateral Material category; a Silver ADDY in the Sales Promotion category; and a Silver ADDY in conjunction with TruColor Litho for producing outstanding print-based marketing materials.
 To learn more about Acuity's award-winning capabilities, please take a moment to see our point-of-contact, advertising, branding and collateral materials portfolios.